 So, we’re in PSLE (Primary School Leaving Examination) season.
-Not that my kids are taking the PSLE exams – one is in primary three, the other is in primary one – it’s just that I’m reminded of this every time I look at my Facebook feeds where there are photos and status updates from my mummy and daddy friends quipping or lamenting about the exams.
+Not that my kids are taking the PSLE exams – one is in primary four, the other is in primary two – it’s just that I’m reminded of this every time I look at my Facebook feeds where there are photos and status updates from my mummy and daddy friends quipping or lamenting about the exams.
 I read these with empathy, some amusement, and an uncomfortable dose of guilt.

 My sense of disquiet stems from how awfully unprepared I feel for the all-important primary six year.
 For starters, nine out of ten people I know who has a child in primary school send their kid for enrichment lessons in at least one school subject.
 The tuitions my kids are enrolled in?
 Nada.